GSA-TTS/cg-logshipper/README.md

 ### TODO

-- Test with a legit NR license key, and see logs appearing at the far side
+- Test with a legit NR license key, and see logs appearing at the far side (half done)
 - Configure the app to recognize a bound S3 bucket service in VCAP_SERVICES, and ship logs there as well
 - Set the INPUT clause to be what it should be for drained logs, following [this example for fluentd](https://docs.cloudfoundry.org/devguide/services/fluentd.html#config)
 - Port over all the [`datagov-logstack`](https://github.com/GSA/datagov-logstack) utility scripts for registering drains on apps/spaces